OKTAYMERCAN/basic-chat-irc-page/README.md

-This basic HTML, CSS and PHP Chat page.
+This basic HTML, CSS and PHP Chat/IRC page.

 You can use it freely but you must explicitly reference the repo and my name.